 What is Mysore Silk

-Mysore silk is a very soft silk as compared to the stiff Kanjivaram silk, also known as pattu.
-Mysore silk sarees come in rich colours and have zari borders.
-There are Mysore silk fabrics and shirt pieces that are also available.
+Mysore Silk Sarees are very soft silk as compared to the stiff Kanjivaram silk, also known as pattu.
+The sarees come in rich colours and have zari borders.
+In addition, there are Mysore silk fabrics and shirt pieces that are also available.

-Mysore silk saris are manufactured in the city of Mysore in Karnataka.
-Karnataka is the largest producer of Mulbery silk in India.
+First of all, Mysore silk sarees are manufactured in the city of Mysore in Karnataka.
+Karnataka is the largest producer of Mulberry silk in India.
 It is mainly grown in the Mysore area.
-Kanjivaram silk sarees which is woven in the town of Kanchipuram near Chennai also source silk from Karnataka.
+Further, Kanjivaram silk sarees which is woven in the town of Kanchipuram near Chennai also source silk from Karnataka.

 KSIC has several retail outlets in Bangalore and Mysore.